Note: If you’re looking for step-by-step instructions on installing Fugue Platform, check out Hello World, Part 1: Fugue Quick Setup.

 Conductor on port 22 from the IP address where

 fugue installis run.
 This enables you to log into the Conductor instance via SSH.
+Note: the default SSH username is

 - Specifying a bucket name here means that Fugue stores compiled